 Next, it was time to join the rows together starting with completed row 1 and working up towards row 11.
 Take care to align the intersecting seams on each row as your sewing.
 Serge the length of the seam allowance to eliminate raw edges.

-The blanket is almost done!
+The picnic blanket is almost done!
 Iron out the seams so they are neatly pressed to one side (you can also do this as you finish sewing your rows).

 The next step is to finish the edges of the blanket with a ½” wide cotton binding or by simply turning edges under and topstitching.

-And the final step is to add a tie so the blanket when rolled up stays in place.
+And the final step is to add a tie so the picnic blanket when rolled up stays in place.
 I chose to use one of the waistbands from the unwanted jeans to make the tie.
 I cut the waistband away from the rest of the jeans, cutting close the seam allowance.

 And done!
 So who’s up for a picnic in the park?